open62541/open62541/README.md

 - Zero errors indicated by the Compliance Testing Tool (CTT) of the OPC Foundation for the supported features
 - Zero compiler warnings from GCC/Clang/MSVC with very strict compilation flags
 - Zero issues indicated by unit tests (more than 80% coverage)
-- Zero issues indicated by clang-analyzer, clang-tidy, cpp-check and the Coverity static code analysis tools
+- Zero issues indicated by clang-analyzer, clang-tidy, cpp-check and the Codacy static code analysis tools
 - Zero unresolved issues from fuzzing the library in Google's oss-fuzz infrastructure
 - Zero issues indicated by Valgrind (Linux), DrMemory (Windows) and Clang AddressSanitizer / MemorySanitizer for the CTT tests, unit tests and fuzzing